threadedblue/fhir.emf/README.md

 # fhir.emf

-## A full implemtation of the FHIR 4.0.1 specification built using EMF (eclipse modeling framework).
+## A full implemtation of the HL7/FHIR 4.0.1 specification built using EMF (eclipse modeling framework).
 &nbsp;

 This project is intended to be used as a data model.
 A likely use case might be as the model component of a webservice.

-Code is generated using the [XML schema](http://hl7.org/fhir/R4/xml.html#schema) taken from the FHIR specification.
+Code is generated using the [XML schema](http://hl7.org/fhir/R4/xml.html#schema) taken from the HL7/FHIR specification.
 This schema(s) can be found in the model directory.

     model/fhir-codegen-xsd